neuroinformatics-unit/datashuttle/docs/source/index.md

 [hinders data sharing and collaboration](https://neuroinformatics.dev/blog/neuroblueprint.html), creating barriers to reproducibility and scientific progress.

 ``datashuttle`` helps standardise experimental projects by automating folder creation and transfer during acquisition and analysis.
+Its graphical interface or Python API builds folder trees according to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev) specification.
+Automation and validation ensures that no errors, such as duplicate session names or incorrect dates, slip into the project.

+Data can be transferred between acquisition, storage and analysis machines with a single function call or button click.
+Standardisation makes folder names predictable, meaning it is easy to transfer specific combinations of subjects, sessions or data-types with ``datashuttle``.

 Folders are standardised to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev) specification:

 ```{image} /_static/NeuroBlueprint_project_tree_dark.png